-- creating a safer online environment including training requirements, filtersand monitoring; - giving everyone the skills, knowledge and understanding to help childrenand young people stay safe on-line;

-- inspiring safe and responsible use and behaviour; - safe use of mobile phones both within school and on school trips/outings; - safe use of camera equipment, including camera phones; and - what steps to take if you have concerns and where to go for further help
+- Creating a safer online environment including training requirements, filters, and monitoring. - Giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line. - Inspiring safe and responsible use and behaviour. - Safe use of mobile phones both within school and on school trips/outings. - Safe use of camera equipment, including camera phones. - What steps to take if you have concerns and where to go for further help

-Staff must read the Online Safety policy in conjunction with our Code of Conductin relation to personal online behaviour.
+Staff must read the Online Safety policy in conjunction with our Code of Conduct in relation to personal online behaviour.